 Figure 1 shows the whole family of current probes summarized in the table below.

-While all these current probes have a wide sensitivity range, it is sometimes desirable to be able to increase the sensitivity of the probe.
+While all these current probes have a wide sensitivity range it is sometimes desirable to be able to increase the sensitivity of the probe.
 For measuring very small currents, the sensitivity of a current probe can be increased by wrapping multiple turns through the primary as shown in Figure 2.

 By passing multiple conductors through the primary, as shown in Figure 3, the current probe will only measure the net current sum flowing through all of the conductors.

-When using current probes, be aware of some common characteristics shared by all such devices.
+When using current probes you should be aware of some common characteristics shared by all such devices.
 All current probes have some type of shielding to minimize the pickup of electrostatic fields radiating from the test conductor.
-Optimizing the design of the shield for maximum rejection imposes some compromises in other probe parameters.
+Optimizing the design of the shield for maximum rejection has some compromises in other probe parameters.
 Thus, different vendors’ probes have differing ability to reject fast dv/dt signals in the test conductor.
-Be aware that Teledyne LeCroy’s current probes have among the lowest voltage sensitivity in the industry you should still be aware of it.
-This means that wherever possible, probe the circuit under test on the low-voltage side of the circuit.
+While the Teledyne LeCroy current probes have among the lowest voltage sensitivity in the industry you should still be aware of it.
+This means that wherever possible you should probe the circuit under test on the low voltage side of the circuit.
 When that is not possible a simple test, shown in Figure 4, can be used to quantify the electric field pick up in the actual circuit.
 Connect a short piece of wire to the test conductor.
 Do not terminate the opposite end.
 Place the jaw opening around the conductor and view the waveform.
 Because no current is flowing through the un-terminated wire, any signal displayed in the waveform is due to the dv/dt coupling into the probe.
 Ideally, none of the voltage signal would be visible in the displayed waveform.